 Quarried stone can be any combination of cobblestone and other natural stones, such as bluestone, sandstone or limestone, travertine, granite, slate, and travertine.
 These paving materials are a natural resource and offer a long-lasting, durable appearance.
-You can create unique outdoor spaces with quarried pavers, so your neighbors won’t be able copy you.
+You can create unique outdoor spaces with quarried pavers, so your neighbors won’t be able to copy you.

 There are many options for finishing your home.
-These include sandblasting, chiseled or honed, and polished.
+These include sandblasting, chiselled or honed, and polished.
 You can also choose from a variety of quarried stone pavers, including large slabs that are increasingly popular for creating striking visual statements.